bahrus/xtal-element/README.md

 const cache = {};
 pinTheDOMToKeys(domFragment: DOMFragment | HTMLElement, refs, cache);
 ```
 If the right-hand-side (rhs) of the refs sub-expression is an empty string, then the first matching element will be found (via querySelector).
-If the rhs is a non trivial string, then querySelectorAll is used, to find all matches, and the rhs can be used to filter out that list via element.matches(rhs). pinTheDOMToKeys will replace the rhs with a unique symbol.
+If the rhs is a non trivial string, then querySelectorAll is used, to find all matches based on the lhs key name, and the rhs can be used to filter out that list via element.matches(rhs). pinTheDOMToKeys will replace the rhs with a unique symbol.

 The cache can then be used to retrieve the matching element(s) from the domFragment: